codemwnci/qrest/readme.md

 The app confing allows you to configure the behaviour of the application, such as the port, static content location, database configuration and JWT security configuration.

+Copy the following code and place it inside a file named `app.conf` in the root of the project directory.
+Modify the settings to meet your needs.

     app.secret=a-random-secret-string-for-JWT-security

     db.driver=com.mysql.jdbc.Driver